openslide/openslide-python/doc/index.rst

       If the file is not recognized, return :obj:`None`.

-      :param str filename: the file to examine
+      :param filename: the file to examine

    .. attribute:: level_count